 For example, if the previous owner brushed the dog before bed, do that, too.

 Make sure you spend lots of quality time together and show the dog as much affection as possible.

 Keep your expectations in check

 Olivia Harper is the co-founder of the blog Daily Dog Stuff.
-She is a reserved and passionate pet parent who loves to spend time with her Sibe, who keeps her active and social.
-See more of her guides and tips
+She is a reserved and passionate pet parent who loves spending time with Sibe, who keeps her active and social.
+Find more of her guides and tips on the website.